Trysten Hill: Cleveland Browns

 On March 20, 2023, Hill signed a one-year contract with the Cleveland Browns.
-He was released on August 29, 2023, and re-signed to the practice squad.
-He was released from the practice squad on September 26, 2023.
+He was released by Cleveland on August 29, and was subsequently re-signed to the team's practice squad.
+Hill was released from the practice squad on September 26.

 New England Patriots

 On October 4, 2023, the New England Patriots signed Hill to their practice squad.
-On October 21, 2023, he was elevated to the active roster from the practice squad.
-He appeared in one game and did not record any statistics.
-On October 23, 2023, he reverted back to the practice squad.
-He signed a reserve/future contract on January 8, 2024.
+On October 21, he was elevated to the active roster.
+Hill appeared in one game and did not record any statistics.
+On October 23, he reverted to the team's practice squad.
+Hill signed a reserve/future contract on January 8, 2024.

-Hill was released by the Patriots on August 28, 2024, and re-signed to the practice squad.
-He was elevated to the active roster and appeared in 2 games with no stats recorded.
-He was released on October 10.
+On August 28, 2024, Hill was released by the Patriots and re-signed to the practice squad.
+He was elevated to the active roster and appeared in two games with no stats recorded.
+Hill was released on October 10.

 Indianapolis Colts

-On November 18, 2024, Hill signed with the Indianapolis Colts practice squad.
-On December 10, 2024, he was placed on the practice squad injured list.
-On December 30, 2024, he was released from the practice squad injured list.
+On November 18, 2024, Hill signed with the Indianapolis Colts' practice squad.
+On December 10, he was placed on the practice squad injured list.
+On December 30, Hill was released from the practice squad injured list.

+Personal life

+On March 26, 2026, Hill was arrested in Waxahachie, Texas and charged with assault of a pregnant person as well as interfering with an emergency request for assistance.